Generalisations of multiple zeta values to rooted forests: Applications to conical zeta values

 \end{defn} So any $n$-dimensional poset compatible cone gives a conical zeta value whose sum is given by topological ordering of the poset $([n],\preceq_C)$.
 To check that this poset is a rooted forest, we need to introduce one more object. \begin{defn} For any $n$-dimensional cone $C$ (resp. decorated cone $(C,\vec s)$), its {\bf second representing matrix} $B_C:=(b_{ij})_{i,j=1,..,n}$ is the incidence matrix of the Hasse diagram of $([n],\preceq_C)$.

 In other words, $b_{ij}=1$ when $j$ is a direct successor of $i$ and $0$ otherwise:

-\end{defn} We then have \begin{lem} For a $n$-dimensional cone $C$ (resp. decorated cone $(C,\vec s)$), the poset $\Psi(C)=([n],\preceq_C)$ is a rooted forest if, and only if, its second representing matrix has at most one non-zero component per column. \end{lem} \begin{proof} An oriented graph is a rooted forest if, and only if it has no oriented cycle, no non-oriented cycle and each of its connected component has exactly one minimal element.
+\end{defn} We then have \begin{lem} For a $n$-dimensional cone $C$ (resp. decorated cone $(C,\vec s)$), the poset $\Psi(C)=([n],\preceq_C)$ is a rooted forest if, and only if, its second representing matrix has at most one non-zero component per column. \end{lem} \begin{proof} An oriented graph is a rooted forest if, and only if it has no oriented cycle, no non-oriented cycle and each of its connected components has exactly one minimal element.

 The first point is guarantied by Lemma \ref{lem:trivial_poset}.
 The second and third points are equivalent to asking that each vertex has at most one direct ancestor for the relation $\preceq_C$.
 Since $j$ is a direct ancestor of $i$ if, and only if, $b_{ij}=1$, we have that $j$ has at most one direct ancestor if, and only if, it exists at most one $i\in[n]$ such that $b_{ij}=1$, thus that the $j$-th column of $B_C$ has at most one non-zero entry.
 Since this must hold for all $j\in[n]$, we have the result \end{proof} \begin{rk} For a cone $C$ as in Lemma \ref{lem:carac_tree_cone}, the forest $\Psi(C)$ has $p$ connected components (i.e. trees) if, and only if $A_C$, the representing matrix of $C$, is a block-diagonal matrix with exactly $p$ blocks (modulo permutations of lines and columns). \end{rk} Lemma \ref{lem:carac_tree_cone} actually gives a characterisation of tree-like cones.
-More precisely we have \begin{prop} A unimodular cone $C$ (resp. $(C,\vec s)$ is a tree-like cone if, and only if, it is poset compatible and its second representing matrix has at most one non-zero entry in each column.
-Furthermore, the map $\Psi$ (resp. $\overline{\Psi}$) restricted to $\calct$ (resp. $\calct_\N$) is the inverse of the map $\Phi$ (resp. $\overline{\Phi}$). \end{prop} \begin{proof} Let $C$ be any tree-like cone and $F$ its preimage under $\Phi$.
+More precisely we have \begin{prop} A unimodular cone $C$ (resp. a decorated unimodular cone $(C,\vec s)$) is a tree-like cone if, and only if, it is poset compatible and its second representing matrix has at most one non-zero entry in each column.
+Furthermore, the map $\Psi$ (resp. $\overline{\Psi}$) restricted to $\calct$ (resp. $\calct_\N$) is the inverse of the map $\Phi$ (resp. $\overline{\Phi}$). \end{prop} \begin{proof} The maps $\Phi$ and $\overline{\Phi}$ are clearly injective since $F$ is an isomorphism class of rooted forests.

+Let $C$ be any tree-like cone and $F$ its preimage under $\Phi$.
 Since $F$ is an isomorphism class, we can assume without loss of generality that $V(F)=[n]$.
-Then by construction of $\Phi$ and $\preceq_C$, the later is the partial order relation on $[n]=V(F)$.
+Then by construction of $\Phi$ and $\preceq_C$, the later is the partial order relation on $[n]=V(F)$ that defines the forest structure of $F$.
 Thus $B_C$ is the adjacency matrix of $F$ and since $\Psi(C)$ is by definition the poset whose adjacency matrix is $B_C$ we obtain $\Psi|_{\calct}=\Phi^{-1}$ as claimed.

 We have also shown that, if $C$ is a tree-like cone, then $\Psi(C)$ is a rooted forest.
 Thus, by Lemma \ref{lem:carac_tree_cone}, $C$ is poset compatible and $B_C$ has at most one non-zero entry in each column.
 We thus have that each tree-like cone satisfies the hypothesis of Lemma \ref{lem:carac_tree_cone}.